 Anxiety is enough of a struggle for men and women every day.
-When anxiety symptoms cause you to feel shame, embarrassment, or fear, that struggle is amplified considerably.
-There are a lot of anxiety symptoms that create significant distress, and unfortunately anxiety is the type of condition that makes it difficult to ignore or forget that distress.
+When anxiety symptoms cause you to feel shame, embarrassment, or fear, that battle is amplified considerably.
+There are a lot of anxiety symptoms that create significant distress, and unfortunately, anxiety is the type of condition that makes it difficult to ignore or forget that distress.

 Loss of bladder control is easily one of the best examples of a distress condition that can be caused by anxiety and fear.
 The good news is that it's fairly rare.
 The bad news is that when it does occur it may be something you fear for the rest of your life if you don't get help.